zyf0717/zyf0717.github.io/_posts/2025-05-01-data-systems-infrastructure.markdown

 ## Data Engineering

 Focus has not been on building pipelines *per se*, but on governing data flow through structure and orchestration.
-Concurrent async design and DynamoDB-backed deduplication forms the baseline pattern across all ingestion paths.
-Data is shaped close to the source, upserted to DynamoDB only when semantically meaningful, and backed up to S3 with versioning for audit and recovery.
+Concurrent async design and Pandas-backed processing and transformation form the baseline pattern across all ingestion paths.
+Data is shaped close to the source, further deduplicated through DynamoDB writes, and backed up to S3 with versioning for audit and recovery.
 Failures are caught early and handled gracefully, using stop mechanisms and per-task boundaries to prevent cascading issues.

 Authentication-sensitive flows, such as SingPass integration, are handled end-to-end with stateless Lambda chaining—including PKCE, secure token exchange, and encrypted claim extraction.